Ironholds/urltools/README.md

 and fully vectorised, resulting in a dramatic speed improvement over existing implementations - crucial for large datasets.
 For more information, see the [urltools vignette](https://github.com/Ironholds/urltools/blob/master/vignettes/urltools.Rmd).

+Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ###Installation

 The latest CRAN version can be obtained via: